Academic Programs — First-Year Seminars

 - Instructors agree not to use quizzes or exams as part of the evaluation of student work.
 Final exams are never given.

-- First-year seminars are graded with letter grades, but often, because of the special nature of the first-year seminar experience, instructors find that a strict adherence to a college's recommended grade distribution is not feasible.
+- Seminars are graded with letter grades, but often, because of the special nature of the FYS experience, instructors find that a strict adherence to a college's recommended grade distribution is not feasible.

-- All rules for adding, dropping, and withdrawing apply, with the exception that the second-grade-only option may not be used on a First-Year Seminar.
+- All rules for adding, dropping, and withdrawing apply, with the exception that the second-grade-only option may not be used on a FYS.

-- Generally, students should not enroll in more than one first-year seminar because of limited seating in the courses.
+- Generally, students should not enroll in more than one FYS because of limited seating in the courses.
 Remind students to be thoughtful of others.

-- First-year seminar credits may not be used to satisfy major, minor, or certificate requirements.
+- FYS credits may not be used to satisfy major, minor, or certificate requirements.

 Any faculty member, including emeritus faculty, are eligible to teach a FYS.
-Instructors with full or part-time appointments may propose and teach first-year seminars.
-Teaching assistants are not eligible.
+Additionally any instructors with full or part-time appointments (as a lecturer or a visiting professor, e.g..) may propose and teach First-Year Seminars.
+Executive staff often teach these seminars but teaching assistants are not eligible; likewise merit staff may not offer FYS.

 What should be included in the proposal?